noahtigner/DiscoverDaily/README.md

 * See [spotipy env](https://spotipy.readthedocs.io/en/latest/#authorization-code-flow)

     * export your SPOTIPY_USERNAME, SPOTIPY_CLIENT_ID, SPOTIPY_CLIENT_SECRET, and SPOTIPY_REDIRECT_URI

+* On a daily basis:

+    * run run.sh

+* For a single use:

     * run discoverdaily.py

     * args:

         * playlist_length: number of track recommendations to generate

-    * interval: number of minutes between script executions (default = 1440, 24 hours)

 If you wish to use the Jupyter Notebooks, run them in this order: